collective/templer.core/README.txt

 Additional Script Functions
 ---------------------------

-In addition to interactively generating code, the zopeskel script provides a number of other useful functions:
+In addition to interactively generating code, the templer script provides a number of other useful functions:

     ``zopskel --help``
-      provides full listings of the help text for the zopeskel script.
+      provides full listings of the help text for the templer script.

-    ``zopeskel --list``
+    ``templer --list``
       provides a detailed list of the available templates

-    ``zopeskel --version``
+    ``templer --version``
-      provides the version number of the currently installed zopeskel package
+      provides the version number of the currently installed templer package

 Testing
 =======